ludblom/wtii/README.md

 These players will always be loaded as default, it is recommended to have the whole party here.

+# Keybindings
+The keybindings are made to be vim-like.
+When you are operating in different views the same keys can act differently.

+### Main view

+- j - Move down
+- k - Move up
+- h - Decrease HP
+- l - Increase HP
+- d - Delete character
+- e - Create a new default view
+- x - Duplicate creature
+- i - Set initiative
+- s - Search for creature (opens up `Search view`)
+- PgUp - Scroll "Creature Info" up
+- PgDn - Scroll "Creature Info" down

+### Search view

+- Tab - Move between search field and select field

 # Installation
 ## Linux and MacOS
 1. Install Rust and Cargo from https://rustup.rs/
 2. Run `./install`, the binary will be placed in `~/.local/bin/wtii`

+# Issues
+1. When searching for creatures, the search is not handled asynchronously.
+This makes the UI freeze and is a very bad user experience.
+Want to then add a small loading box or something so that the user know a search is in progress.